Menu

 Gender Differences in Life Expectancy

 It’s no secret that average women live longer than men.
 In the UK, this gender gap in life expectancy is quite noticeable, with women living around 3-4 years longer than their male counterparts.
-Several factors, including biological differences, lifestyle choices, and occupational risks, contribute to this difference.
+Several factors contribute to this difference, including biological differences, lifestyle choices, and occupational risks.

 Interestingly, the gender gap in life expectancy has been shrinking over the past few decades.
 This can be attributed to improvements in men’s health and the narrowing of the gap in lifestyle factors such as smoking and alcohol consumption.